Lemony Greek Meatball Soup

 Signature in red and green with chiles and limes.
 Healthyish Latin cuisine.

-Greek lamb meatballs in avgolemono soup with orzo and spinach in a white bowl.
+Greek meatball soup with orzo and spinach in blue and white bowls.

 Click to rate!